 Checking availability and pricing, alas, the 2010 Salentein Plot N0 21 Malbec single-vineyard bottling seems not to be available in the USA.
 Hopefully, the importers will discover enough volume to bring in a little—at least to Colorado!
 The Reserve seems to be available, at a very reasonable price–$15-20 in the USA; in fact, Applejack’s on the North side of Denver appears to have it in stock.
 Maybe we’ll make it up there before it disappears.
 Interestingly, the “normal” is not as easy to find, and tends to sell at a little higher price.

 We have enjoyed Argentine Malbecs since the early 1990s, when we realized that many of the best Aussie Shiraz’ were starting to become overpriced.
-Thus our sojourn to Argentina, to taste them at their source, and our continuing adventures in discovering undiscovered wines.
+Thus our sojourn to Argentina, to taste the great Malbecs near their source–and our continuing adventures to discover undiscovered wines.
 We suggest that you watch for Salentein Malbecs any time you visit your favorite wine shop, and bring home a bottle–-or more!